-The results of the September 30, 2013 Actuarial Valuation of the City of Orlando General Employees' Pension Fund are presented in this report.
-The purpose of the annual valuation is to measure the System's funding progress, to determine the City's contribution rate for the fiscal year beginning October 1, 2014 in accordance with established funding policies, and to determine actuarial information for Governmental Accounting Standards Board (GASB) Statements No. 25 and No. 27.
+The results of the September 30, 2015 Actuarial Valuation of the City of Orlando General Employees' Pension Fund are presented in this report.
+The purpose of the annual valuation is to measure the Fund's funding progress and to determine the City's contribution rate for the fiscal year beginning October 1, 2016 in accordance with established funding policies.
 The results of the valuation may not be applicable for other purposes.
+Information required by Statement Nos.
+67 and 68 of the Governmental Accounting Standards Board (GASB) is provided in a separate report.

 This report should not be relied on for any purpose other than those described above.
-It was prepared at the request of the Board and is intended for use by the Retirement System and those designated or approved by the Board.
-This report may be provided to parties other than the System only in its entirety and only with the permission of the Board.
+It was prepared at the request of the Board and is intended for use by the Pension Fund and those designated or approved by the Board.
+This report may be provided to parties other than the Fund only in its entirety and only with the permission of the Board.
+GRS is not responsible for unauthorized use of this report.